 Amazon’s Alexa voice assistant has been making herself at home in wireless headphones of various shapes and sizes for a while now, so it was only a matter of time before Amazon itself got involved.

-And sure enough, amid the tornado of new Echo products at the company’s Seattle event this week, we were introduced to the Echo Buds, Amazon’s first wearable, hands-free Alexa product.
+And sure enough, amid the tornado of new Echo products at the company’s Seattle event earlier this year, we were introduced to the Echo Buds, Amazon’s first wearable, hands-free Alexa product.

 They’re true wireless earbuds packed with mics aplenty to accurately pick up your voice commands.
 You can summon Alexa to control your music, podcast or Audible audiobook playback, check the weather or depress yourself with the headlines, all without lifting a finger.